Drones & AI 2.0: Drone Data Analytics

 In our previous article (Drones and Artificial Intelligence) we discussed the principles of intelligent data processing for drones, in order to introduce you to the links between drones and artificial intelligence.

 One of the most important goals of AI in the drone industry is to make efficient use of large data sets which are collected by the drone – this would mean the datasets were addressed in an automated way without a human in the loop.
+This requires investments in drone data analytics methods.

 With the increasing development and spread of drone technology, the availability of high-resolution images used for various tasks such as maintenance, surveying, mapping and monitoring is increasing.
 There are already many established software companies on the market offering intelligent data analysis solutions to make unstructured drone data “actionable” and gain meaningful insights without time-consuming manual analytics.